waldronlab/The-Art-of-Data-Science/README.md

 ## Getting Started

-1. Obtain a free copy of the book by visiting https://leanpub.com/artofdatascience and signing up for an account.
+1. Obtain a free copy of the book by visiting https://leanpub.com/artofdatascience and signing up for an account, or view directly at https://bookdown.org/rdpeng/artofdatascience/.

 2. If you don't already have them, install R and RStudio following these [instructions](https://www.ics.uci.edu/~jutts/110/InstallingRandRStudio.pdf).